amritlamsal123/cloudwatch-agent/README.md

 # cloudwatch-agent
   * You can create a custom metrics for Memory usages using cutom metrices
-  * After you are connected to the instance, type below command:
+  * After you are connected to the instance, type below command: (install some perl dependencies)
   * sudo yum install perl-Switch perl-Switch perl-DateTime perl-Sys-Syslog perl-LWP-Protocol-https -y
 #### Download custom monitoring script provided by AWS
   * curl http://aws-cloudwatch.s3.amazonaws.com/downloads/CloudWatchMonitoringScripts-1.2.1.zip -O